Emily S. Madden Associate

 After graduating second in her class in 2019, Emily clerked for the Honorable Kelly H. Rankin, Chief Magistrate Judge for the United States District Court for the District of Wyoming, before joining The Spence Law Firm in 2020.
-In her free time, Emily enjoys spending time with her family and teaching legal writing at the University of Wyoming College of Law.
+Since joining the firm, Emily has helped to recover more than $40 million in verdicts and settlements.

-- Wyoming Young Lawyers Section, 2020 Chair-Elect
+- Chair of the Wyoming State Bar Young Lawyers Section, 2021–2022

-- American Association for Justice, Member
+- American Association for Justice, Member 2020–Present

-- Philanthropic Educational Organization, Member
+- Philanthropic Educational Organization, Member 2011–Present

-One Nation, Even in Tort Law: How States Can Preempt or Circumvent Federal Preemption of Noneconomic Damage Limitations, 18 Wyo.
-L. Rev. 53 (2018).
+One Nation, Even in Tort Law: How States Can Preempt or Circumvent Federal Preemption of Noneconomic Damage Limitations, (18 WYO.
+L. REV. 53 (2018))